StrikingLoo/strikingloo.github.io/_posts/2022-07-20-dithering.md

 Since .png is a lossless format, it will save the colors exactly the way this program leaves them, and we can compare results more directly this way.
 The only modifications I had to add to the program were for dealing with RGBA instead of RGB images, and my solution has simply been to leave the 'A' channel unchanged (keeping identical transparency) and only propagate errors forward if the A value is bigger than 0.
 I am not including the code itself as it would be pretty redundant.

-Here are the results!
+Here are the results.

 ![](/resources/post_image/potted-tree.png){: alt="" loading="lazy" style="height:30%; width:30%"}
 ![](/resources/post_image/potted-tree-16.png){: alt="" loading="lazy" style="height:30%; width:30%"}

 _original image, image with a reduced palette (k=16)_

-Again, the images look pretty similar (only the fruits in the tree suffered a little from the compression), and this time the file size went from 160Kb to 92Kb, for a reduction of 42% again!
+Again, the images look pretty similar (only the fruits in the tree suffered a little from the compression), and this time the file size went from 160Kb to 92Kb, for a reduction of 42% again.
 And this time, we can appreciate exactly how the image changed, and know that all the gains were solely from the use of dithering, and no other changes to the image itself.

 I am not sure what compression algorithms the PNG format uses so I'm not sure if reducing the palette and avoiding contiguous areas of the same color, which is what dithering does, will contribute possitively to them or not.
 I leave that for the community to discuss.

-For fun, I tried the .png version on a bigger file (3.4MB) and it got to 885Kb with our k=16 palette!
-It's even less than half the size now!
+For fun, I tried the .png version on a bigger file (3.4MB) and it got to 885Kb with our k=16 palette.
+It's even less than half the size now.

 ![](/resources/post_image/large-tree.png){: alt="" loading="lazy"}
 ![](/resources/post_image/large-tree-16.png){: alt="" loading="lazy"}